nico-aero/Detox/docs/Troubleshooting.RunningTests.md

 ## Dealing With Problems With Running Tests

-This page is about issues related to executing your Detox tests, typically triggerred when running `detox test` (and not `detox build`, for example).
+This page is about issues related to executing your Detox tests, typically triggered when running `detox test` (and not `detox build`, for example).

 For troubleshooting of other issue, refer to our [troubleshooting index](Troubleshooting.md).